US Crypto Per-Wallet Cost Basis: Rev. Proc. 2024-28 (2026)

 | Specific Identification | Chosen lot, at/before sale, with records — within that wallet/account |

-HIFO/LIFO are not separate elections — only achievable via valid Specific Identification (see FIFO vs LIFO vs HIFO and tax-lot selection).
+HIFO and LIFO are not separate elections; they are achievable only through a valid Specific Identification (see FIFO vs LIFO vs HIFO and tax-lot selection).
 The per-wallet boundary now constrains every identification.

 The Form 1099-DA timeline